-The waiver request is limited to the case management services in the existing 1915(c) waiver,

-Home and Community-Based Options.
+The waiver requested is limited to the case management services in the existing 1915(c) waiver, Home and Community-Based Options.

 This waiver provides services, including case management to adults ages 18 and over who meet nursing facility level of care.
 Under the 1915(b)(4) authority, the State currently waives the freedom of choice of providers for case management services offered under the 1915(c) authority.
-The Area Agencies on Aging (AAAs) will continue to be the designated Providers.
-Maryland will continue to utilize the competitive solicitation process to identify one or more providers per region to offer a limited choice of providers to the participants within each region.
+The Area Agencies on Aging (AAAs) will continue to be the designated

+Providers.
+Maryland will continue to utilize the , and competitive solicitation process will continue to identify one or more providers per region to offer a limited choice of providers to the participants within each region.
+Waiver Services: Please list all existing State Plan services the State will provide through this selective contracting waiver.
-Waiver Services:

-Please list all existing State Plan services the State will provide through this selective contracting waiver.

 Waiver case management services.

-A. Statutory Authority

-1. Waiver Authority.
-The State seeks authority under the following subsection of 1915(b):

-X 1915(b) (4) - FFS Selective Contracting program

-2. Sections Waived.
-The State requests a waiver of these sections of 1902 of the Social a Section 1902(a) (1) - Statewideness b Section 1902(a) (10) (B) - Comparability of Services c.
+A. Statutory Authority 1.
+Waiver Authority.
+The State seeks authority under the following subsection of 1915(b): X 1915(b) (4) - FFS Selective Contracting program 2.
+Sections Waived.
+The State requests a waiver of these sections of 1902 of the Social Security Act: a Section 1902(a) (1) - Statewideness b Section 1902(a) (10) (B) - Comparability of Services c.
 X Section 1902(a) (23) - Freedom of Choice d Other Sections of 1902 - (please specify) B. Delivery Systems 1.
 Reimbursement.
-Payment for the selective contracting program is: the same as stipulated in the State Plan X is different than stipulated in the State Plan (please describe)

-Security Act:

-In accordance with COMAR 10.09.54.22, a fee schedule shall be published at least annually by the Department, and the rates are increased on July 1 of each year, subject to the limitations of the State budget, by the lesser of 3% or the percentage of the annual increase in the March Consumer Price Index for All Urban Consumers, all items component, Washington-Baltimore, from the U.S. Department of Labor, Bureau of Labor Statistics.
-The Office of Long Term Services and Supports implements rate adjustments in accordance with these regulatory provisions.
+Payment for the selective contracting program is: the same as stipulated in the State Plan X is different than stipulated in the State Plan (please describe) In accordance with COMAR 10.09.54.22, a fee schedule shall be published at least annually by the Department, and the rates are increased on July 1 of each year, subject to the limitations of the State budget, by the lesser of $\underline{32.5}\%$ or the percentage of the annual increase in the March Consumer Price Index for All Urban Consumers, all items component, Washington-Baltimore, from the U.S. Department of Labor, Bureau of Labor Statistics.
+The Office of Long Term Services and Supports Health implements rate adjustments in accordance with these regulatory provisions.
+2. Procurement.
+The State will select the contractor in the following manner: Competitive procurement Open cooperative procurement

-Ü

-Competitive procurement

-Open cooperative procurement

-Sole source procurement
+\\\\ Sole source procurement

 X Other (please describe)